 4. Growing Demands for Voice-Driven Interfaces

-Siri and Alexa have taken over the market over the last couple years.
+Siri and Alexa have taken over the market over the last couple of years.
 Juniper’s research states that there will be an increase of 1000% in the usage of voice-driven interfaces in the next five years.
-Voice-enabled chatbots work similarly as the traditional text-based chatbots.
+Voice-enabled chatbots work similarly to traditional text-based chatbots.
 The only difference is instead of typing your question or entering your input, you speak directly to the chatbot.

 5. Artificial Intelligence

-As per Techgrabyte, Artificial Intelligence will be one of the sectors that will open up vast opportunities for companies over the next few decades.
-Artificial Intelligence can analyze the customer’s behavior and search patterns.
+As per Techgrabyte, artificial intelligence will be one of the sectors that will open up vast opportunities for companies over the next few decades.
+AI and machine learning can analyze the customer’s behavior and search patterns.
 An intelligent chatbot is one of the examples of AI in practice.
-In the year 2020, AI backed conversational marketing will be the driving force of customer acquisition and retention for many businesses.
+In the coming years, AI-backed conversational marketing will be the driving force of customer acquisition and retention for many businesses.

 6. More Focus on Customer Data

 A formulaic question-and-answer scenario has prevailed for a very long time, but this approach does not provide customer satisfaction and often lacks in solving customer’s problems at hand.